dwightjack/yuzu/packages/application/context.md

 # Context

-A context is an object you can inject into a component instance.
+A context is a data storage object you can inject into a component instance.
 You can inject the same context into multiple instances thus sharing its data.

-After the injection the context's data will be available inside the component through a `$context` property.
+After the injection the context's data will be available inside the component through the `$context` property.

-?> Child components registered with `setRef` will inherit the parent `$context` property.
+?> Child components registered with `setRef` will inherit the parent's `$context` property.

 <!-- TOC depthTo:3 -->